Major in International Relations

 For generic course substitutions/equivalencies for Common Program Prerequisites offered at community colleges, state colleges, or state universities, visit: http://facts.org, See Common Prerequisite Manual.

-Take one of the following courses:
+OR choose one from the following list of courses:

 • GEA 2000 World Regional Geography